 Elson’s Test

-There is also a modified version of Elson’s test that can be used.
+A modified version of Elson’s test can also be used.
 Here’s how the Modified Elson’s Test is done:

 This video from Brian Lin demonstrates both tests beautifully.

 These tests can be limited by pain and the patient’s ability to cooperate.
-If a closed central slip injury is suspected, then the PIP joint should be splinted in an extension and follow up in a hand clinic arranged.
+If a closed central slip injury is suspected, then the PIP joint should be splinted in an extension and follow up in a hand clinic.

 Treatment